marchaya/marchaya.github.io/essays/aiUse314.md

   1. Experience WODs

-     I opted not to use AI, choosing instead to attempt the WODs and watch the screencasts for learning.
+     I chose not to use AI for the experience WODs, opting to tackle the challenges directly and learn from the accompanying screencasts.
+This approach helped me understand the concepts more deeply by relying on my own problem-solving skills.

   3. In-class Practice WODs

-     I did not use AI for these WODs to enhance my learning experience through direct practice.
+     For these practice WODs, I deliberately avoided using AI to maximize my hands-on learning experience.
+This method allowed me to face the raw challenges presented in the course, enhancing my practical skills.

   4. In-class WODs

-     Initially, I avoided using AI to challenge myself.
-However, as the semester progressed, non-use of AI often led to a 'DNF' (Did Not Finish) status, especially in UI design WODs where it was challenging to describe to ChatGPT my exact requirements.
+     Initially, I challenged myself by not using AI to solve in-class WODs.
+However, as the semester advanced, I encountered difficulties, especially with UI design tasks where precise requirements were hard to communicate to AI, often leading to incomplete tasks.
+I found that the UI Design (Frameworks) and (React) WODs were especially difficult even with using AI.

   5. Essays

-     I refrained from using AI to compose essays, equating it to plagiarism.
-However, I occasionally sought help from ChatGPT for improving phrases or sentences.
+     I avoided using AI to draft essays to prevent plagiarism and ensure academic integrity.
+Nonetheless, I sought AI assistance for refining phrases and improving sentence structures, which helped enhance the clarity and flow of my writing.

   6. Final project

       While I have tried using AI in our final project, I found it challenging due to the complex design patterns in Bowfolios, our reference project.
-In other areas like learning concepts or tutorials, I did not use AI, relying instead on the ample class materials.
+The only situations that it has helped me has been with debugging.
+For example, I was missing a bracket in my settings.json but could not figure out where the error was originating from.
+When I entered the file to check for errors, it immediately pointed the missing bracket out and fixed my issue.

   7. Learning a concept / tutorial

-       I chose not to use AI for learning specific concepts or tutorials, relying instead on the extensive materials provided in the course.
+       I chose not to employ AI for learning specific concepts or tutorials, instead utilizing the extensive educational resources provided in the course.
+This ensured a solid foundational understanding through traditional study methods.

   8. Answering a question in class or in Discord

        I used AI only when we were encouraged to see how it would respond.
+For example, our last day of class, we discussed an ethical dilemma in coding with Sara and Charlie.
+After some discussion, we were encouraged to see how ChatGPT would respond to this prompt.
+In response to whether or not it was ethical, ChatGPT responded that, "promoting Charlie over Sara, in the absence of a clearly justifiable and transparent rationale that aligns with ethical standards of fairness, consistency, and bias mitigation, is likely unethical."

   9. Asking or answering a smart-question

-      I have never used AI for smart-questions as I thought that it would be pointless to have AI ask your own questions.
-I also did not answer using AI as I never had the opportunity to answer someones question.
+      I avoided using AI for smart-questions, seeing little value in having AI generate questions that I could formulate myself.
+Moreover, I did not use AI to answer others' questions, preferring personal interaction and doing my own research.
+The asker hopefully has already tried posing the question to ChatGPT or another AI language model otherwise it would not be a "smart-question" as they did not do all they could to search for an answer before asking.

   10. Coding example e.g. “give an example of using Underscore .pluck”

-      I often asked AI for coding examples and advice on approaching problems.
+      Another example of using AI this semester was when I had a "TypeError: Cannot read property 'userPublicationName' of undefined'.
+I asked ChatGPT what could be the cause of this along with the file that the error was originating from and helped me realize that my import statement was not properly defined.

   11. Explaining code

-      I never used AI to explain code because I didn’t see it as necessary.
-I would instead see documentation or the course materials to understand the code.
+      In most cases, I did not resort to AI for explaining code, instead using course materials or direct documentation, which often provided clearer and more context-specific explanations.
+But I remember using it to help me understand Underscore by asking how the functions work.

   12. Writing code